Huntly Castle: Restored for a Marquess

+Jacobites and after

 In 1689, during the first Jacobite rising, the castle was briefly the headquarters for Viscount Dundee and his Jacobite army, at the end of April, just after the start of the revolt.
 However, by the early eighteenth century the castle was already in decay and providing material for predatory house builders in the village.
 In 1746, during a later Jacobite rising, it was occupied by British government troops.
 Thereafter, it became a common quarry until a groundswell of antiquarian sentiment in the 19th century came to the rescue of the noble pile.

 Huntly Castle remained under the ownership of the Clan Gordon until 1923.
 Today, the remains of the castle are cared for by Historic Environment Scotland as a scheduled monument.

 Pure Strength I, a major international strongman competition, was held on the grounds of Huntly Castle in 1987.
 The winner of the contest was Jón Páll Sigmarsson of Iceland.

+In fiction

+Huntly, as the Castle of Strathbogie, is described in a fictionalised account of the reign of Mary, Queen of Scots, The Queen's Cause by Mrs Hubert Barclay (1938).